 India allows 16 entry and exit points for Bhutanese trade with other nations except for China and made an agreement with Bhutan to develop and import a minimum of 10,000 megawatts of electricity by 2021.

-The Royal Bhutanese Army does not have a navy as it is the landlocked country a neither does it have an Air Force.
+The Royal Bhutanese Army does not have a navy as it is a landlocked country and neither does it have an Air Force.
 Its air protection is provided by the Eastern Air Command of the Indian Air Force.

 FAQ about India – Bhutan relations